Bonita Williams: Involvement in the Communist Party

-Bonita Williams joined the Communist Party following her involvement in the Scottsboro Boys Trial with Audley Moore.
-Later in their friendship, Williams and Moore traveled to the Soviet Union and formed transnational alliances with Soviet Union through the experience.
-Based on their experience abroad, Williams and Moore remarked that the Soviets could serve as models for Black women’s liberation in the United States, a perspective they took back to Harlem and their continued activism as communists.
+Williams joined the Communist Party following her involvement in the Scottsboro Boys Trial with Queen Mother Moore.
+Later in their friendship, Williams and Moore traveled to the Soviet Union.
+Based on their experience abroad, Williams and Moore remarked that the Soviets could serve as models for black women’s liberation in the United States, a perspective they took back to Harlem and their continued activism as communists.

-In addition to her activism and leadership roles within the party, Williams was actively criticized by the United States government in Congressional testimony given by Walter S. Steele to the House Committee on Un-American Activities.
-In his testimony, Steele confirmed Williams as a prominent member of the Communist Party in New York State and did the same for hundreds of other communists across the country.
+Williams was criticized in Congressional testimony given by Walter S. Steele to the House Committee on Un-American Activities, in which he described her as a prominent member of the Communist Party in New York State.

 Poetry and oration

-In Harlem, Bonita Williams was often published and cited in the Harlem Liberator, an African American newspaper during the Great Depression era and early 1900s.
-Specifically, her poems and remarks on class inequality, racial discrimination, and labor rights are featured.

-One of her poems, “Fifteen Million Negroes Speak”, was published in the October 14, 1933 issue of the Harlem Liberator, urging poor Blacks to demand a national Bill of Civil Rights from the U.S. government.
+In Harlem, Bonita Williams was often published and cited in the Harlem Liberator, an African American newspaper published during the Great Depression era by the League of Struggle for Negro Rights.
+Specifically, her poems and remarks on class inequality, racial discrimination, and labor rights were featured.
+One of her poems, “Fifteen Million Negroes Speak”, was published in the October 14, 1933 issue of the Harlem Liberator, urging poor blacks to demand a national Bill of Civil Rights from the U.S. government.
 An excerpt from the poem reads: “We must demand of the government Negro masses' democratic rights”, a line emblematic of Williams' focus on civil rights for Black Americans in Harlem.

-Little is known about Williams' other poems, though her oration and poetry was well-regarded during the time, especially among poor African Americans hoping to achieve class mobility.
+Little is known about Williams' other poems, though her oration and poetry were well-regarded during the time, especially among poor African Americans hoping to achieve class mobility.